devops-surya/devops-training/FEB-2023/Terraform/Terraform.md

 ```

 ## Terraform provisioning :
-* You are assigned with task of creating a VM and installing the necessary softwares the VM.
+* You are assigned with task of creating a VM and installing the necessary softwares in VM.
 * Steps to be followed :
   1. Create a VM
   2. Connection to the VM -- [REFERHERE](https://www.terraform.io/language/resources/provisioners/connection)